 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

 Electricity

-Repair category 2
+Repair category 1

-Notes There is no evidence of any recent testing of the electrical installation.
-Further, aspects of the electrical installation are on semi modern/older lines, and there is a limited distribution of socket outlets.
-Upgrading and/or rewiring will be required to meet current regulations.
-The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.